Programmer-Salam/Programmer-salam/README.md

 Full Stack Web Developer
 ------------------------

-I am Full Stack Software Developer that\`s currently living in Nigeria (Oyo State) and Studying Computer Science in a Higher Institution of Science, Along the Journey i realised my passion existed in helping other excel and pursue their dreams as upcoming developers.
-With this passion, I have Created Many Real Value Projects to help to the world developed.
+I am Full Stack Software Developer, I have Created Many Real Value Projects to help to the world developed.
 E.G Hrms System, Fintech, Edutech, E-commerce Website ETC...
 I love putting all I have learnt into new projects and tasks to add values most especially on users interface when developing new software.I aim to work collaboratively with a team of professionals to create applications that are user-friendly, scalable, and efficient, using my listed Programming Language skills.
-With my strong communication and problem-solving skills, I am confident in my ability to work effectively with cross-functional teams, contribute to agile development processes, and deliver high-quality software solutions.

 * 🌍  I'm based in NIGERIA
 * 🖥️  See my portfolio at [First Project](http://tomiwaportfolio.com.ng/)